discretize/discretize-guides/cm-guides/revenant/power-renegade/static.md

 </InformationBlock>
 <InformationBlock title="Island 4">
 Open your portal in the hitbox and share <Boon name="Might" /> if needed.
 Deal moderate damage to the anomaly via <Skill name="chillingisolation" /> and/or <Skill name="deathstrike" /> before taking portal.
-- If your party lack damage it is advised to use <Skill name="citadelbombardment" /> while jumping over the anomaly.
+- If your party lacks damage it is advised to use <Skill name="citadelbombardment" /> while jumping over the anomaly.
 </InformationBlock><br/><br/><br/><br/><br/><br/>
 </CMInformation>
 <IdealRotation>